Chapter 4. NOTAM Procedures

 FDC NOTAMS relating to instrument approach and departure procedures are

-initiated by the Mission Support Services – Aeronautical Products Group
+originated by the Mission Support Services – Aeronautical Products Office

 under the Flight Standards Service policy contained in FAA Order 8260.19,

-USNOF edit a NOTAM and change the intent, the NOTAM must be cancelled by the
+the USNOF edit a NOTAM and change the intent, the NOTAM must be canceled by

 |